pdeschen/wuff-wiki/Prepare-RCP-app-for-multiproject-build.md

-Provided that we already [configured RCP products](Configure-RCP-products), we can now prepare RCP app for multiproject build.
+We already [configured RCP products](Configure-RCP-products).
+Now we prepare RCP app for multiproject build.

 1. Create "build.gradle" in "tutorials" folder (parent of "MyRcpApp" folder)